 While musical instruments can certainly be “in harmony” when tuned correctly and played by skilled performers, the real magic of the harmony occurs when voices are joined together in a composition.
 The right combination of human voices can bring even the most hard-hearted curmudgeon to blubbering tears of emotion.
 So I’m told.

-Of course, as with everything in our modern society, some propellor-headed git has tried to dreamed up an artificial solution.
+Of course, as with everything in our modern society, some propellor-headed bright spark has dreamed up an artificial solution.

-Digression Alert: After years of pondering the subject I am now convinced that while the primary goal of engineering is to solve problems, there is a massive group of engineers out there dedicated to solving problems that don’t, in actuality, exist.
+Digression Alert: After years of pondering the subject I am now convinced that while the primary goal of engineering is to solve problems, there exists a sizeable flock (herd? troop?) of engineers out there dedicated to solving problems that don’t, in actuality, exist.
 This would certainly explain Spray-on Hair.
 End of Digression Alert.

 Artificial voices are similar to lifelike robots and humanlike artificial intelligence.
 No matter how realistic or “perfect” they look or behave, there is always a subconscious feeling, a “sense” that something is wrong.
 The essence of life will always be absent.
 In extreme cases, this can cause feelings of uneasiness or revulsion – the infamous Uncanny Valley effect.
 I know I must sound dreadfully old fashioned, and I realize there is probably a use-case for such software, but claiming to be able to create “perfect” harmonies is not the end goal.
 What you end up with is a usable, but obviously artificial creation, one that simply cannot have the same emotional effect as that produced by people.